 Financial contributions may take several forms.
 A gift may be given to the Mansfield University Foundation and limited to the library.
 If the donor wishes, the gift may be focused on one aspect of the library’s collections or operations or given as a memorial.

 Many donors elect to make contributions to the library that reflect a personal interest, and are focused on one aspect of the library’s collections or operations.

 Memorial donations for the purpose of purchasing specific books or resources in memory or in honor of a particular individual are encouraged and tastefully acknowledged with memorial book plates.
 All memorial materials selected for the library’s collection will be done in accordance with the library’s collection development policy.

 Donations of Books or other Materials

 The library welcomes the donation of books and other tangible materials for inclusion in our library’s collection.
 However, it should be understood that upon receipt the University becomes the owner of the material and, as such, reserves the right to determine its retention, location, cataloging treatment, and other considerations related to its use, maintenance, or removal.

 Individuals interested in making memorial donations or financial contributions to the library endowment should contact the University Advancement Office.

 Making arrangements for the acceptance of gifts of books and other tangible items can be done by contacting the appropriate liaison librarian or the Library Director at 570-662-4689.

 Please be advised if you wish to claim a charitable deduction for income tax purposes of any gifts in kind, the donor is responsible for providing a detailed inventory of the gifts, with a request for an acknowledgment from the Director of the Library.
 No member of the Library staff will provide an appraisal.
 If the donor wishes to make a tax claim, the donor must determine the fair market value.
-For further information on charitable tax deductions to the University, please contact the University Advancement Office at 570-662-4292.
+For further information on charitable tax deductions to the University, please contact the University Advancement Office.